REVIEW: “Slave Play”

 “Slave Play”, at turns uproariously funny and graphically scary, is not an easy play to dissect and process (a favorite word of Teá and Patricia’s), but it is impossible not to emerge from the theatre, head-spinning, primed to do just that.
 And this, to me, is an unqualified good, for at least in white America, it is too easy to look in the mirror and not see the plantation that is always there.

-Despite still being a playwriting student at the Yale School of Drama, Mr. Harrison has managed to create a work of great magnitude; be sure to put him, and “Slave Play”, on your radar.
+Despite still being a playwriting student at the Yale School of Drama, Mr. Harris has managed to create a work of great magnitude; be sure to put him, and “Slave Play”, on your radar.

-Bottom Line: Jeremy O. Harrison’s scintillating debut play, “Slave Play” at New York Theatre Workshop, is not what you think it is, packing twists, some heavy satire, graphic sexuality, and an important discourse on race, gender, and sexuality in contemporary America.
+Bottom Line: Jeremy O. Harris’s scintillating debut play, “Slave Play” at New York Theatre Workshop, is not what you think it is, packing twists, some heavy satire, graphic sexuality, and an important discourse on race, gender, and sexuality in contemporary America.
 To write about it is to spoil its surprises, but this sold out run will no doubt inspire future productions.

 New York Theatre Workshop